-After the wires have been checked, ADOT Inspectors and the contractor's field staff should stab the grade.
+After the wires have been checked, ADOT Inspectors and the Contractor's field staff should "stab" the grade.
 This involves running a string line across the grade to each wire line and then measuring the height of the string line above the grade.
-Record all stab measurements in your daily diary and your field book (if one is used).
-The grade stabbing serves as a final check on the wire line placement so that the correct concrete thickness is obtained.
+The measurement shall be recorded in a field book.
+The grade stabbing serves as final check on the wire line placement so that the correct concrete thickness is obtained.

-The wire line should be clearly delineated by the contractor by means of ribbon or tape.
+The wire line should be clearly delineated by the Contractor by means of ribbon or tape.
 The line is not only a tripping hazard but can be run over by heavy equipment and other construction traffic.